OctopusDeploy/docs/src/pages/docs/infrastructure/workers/dynamic-worker-pools/windows-2019-end-of-life.md

 ## Who will be impacted?
-Users of Octopus Cloud utilising Windows workers (Windows Default and Windows2019 options).
-And running custom scripts or community steps may be impacted as there are **breaking changes between Windows 2019 and Windows 2022**.
+Users of Octopus Cloud utilising Windows Dynamic Workers (Windows Default and Windows2019 options) running custom scripts or community steps may be impacted as there are **breaking changes between Windows 2019 and Windows 2022**.
 Should any additional components be identified as having breaking changes we will endeavour to inform you via email and Octopus community Slack.

+Steps running execution containers on Windows Dynamic Workers may also be impacted as Windows containers can generally only run when the container base image OS version matches the host OS version.
+This means the Windows 2019 container image you are currently using will likely fail to run on a Windows 2022 Dynamic Worker.

+**Note:** All Octopus Deploy steps will work under Windows 2022 but some community and custom steps may be impacted.

 ## What do I need to do?
-Any impacted custom scripts will need to be updated to use Windows 2022 and tested to ensure your deployment process has not been impacted by the breaking changes.
-To mitigate the risk in this process we will be releasing the updated dynamic worker before the deprecation date so users can test against the new workers prior to migration.
+To mitigate the risk in this process we will be releasing Windows 2022 Dynamic Workers before the deprecation date so users can test against the new workers prior to deprecation.
 Please see the timeline below for the details.

-**Note:** All Octopus Deploy steps  will work under Windows 2022 but some community and custom steps may be impacted.

-### Considerations if running execution containers
-Windows containers can generally only run when the container base image OS version matches the host OS version.
-This means the Windows 2019 container image you are currently using will likely fail to run on a Windows 2022 Dynamic Worker.
-To make the transition as smooth as possible, we recommend creating a new Windows 2022 Worker Pool and migrating each project’s deployment process one by one.
-You can find the migration guide below.
+If you are running custom scripts, using community steps, and/or using execution containers on Windows workers, we recommend following the [migration guide](#migration-guide) below to test your deployments on Windows 2022 Workers.

 ## Alternate (recommended) course of action
 Unless you have a specific need for a Windows worker we recommend considering a change to an Ubuntu 22.04 based worker.
 Ubuntu 22.04 workers are more performant.
 Other than Windows specific steps there are equivalent Ubuntu 22.04 built in steps.
 Community steps and custom step templates would need testing.

 ## Timeline